ChewieTheShiba/PoopPlatform/README.md

 The goal is simple.
 Make a better platform game then team Neff.

 ## To Do
+- [ ] NOTE TO ME MAKE SURE HITBOX CHECKS WHAT KIND IT INTERSECTS WITH THE STRING THING
 - [ ] Make Projectiles
 - [ ] Mob Psycho Charge?
 - [ ] Brainstorm Stages